 Uric acid stones

 Some kidney stones are made of uric acid, a waste product normally passed out of the body in the urine.
 You are more likely to have uric acid stones if you have:

 Certain medicines may prevent or dissolve uric acid stones.

-families with a condition that results in too much cystine in the urine
+Less common are kidney stones made of a chemical called cystine.
+Cystine stones are more likely to occur in people whose families have a condition that results in too much cystine in the urine (cystinuria).

 Cystine stones may be prevented or dissolved with medicine.
 But this may be difficult and not very effective.
 If a stone causes blockage in the urinary tract or is too large, then it will need to be removed.